Image Tools

 References that fit Photo to Comic

-Photo conversion examples should be judged by source fidelity, comic simplification, and panel usefulness.
+Photo conversion examples should be judged by source fidelity, comic simplification, filter control, and panel usefulness.

 Source-aware conversion

-The best photo-to-comic result preserves the source pose, expression, and lighting while simplifying detail into panel-ready comic language.
+The best photo-to-comic result preserves pose, expression, and lighting while simplifying detail into panel-ready comic language.

 Creator field guide